Which Method Is Used To Change The Value Of The Preferred Node In A Cluster?

 To create a stateful clone resource, start create a primitive resources and then the multi-state resource.
 The multi-state resource must back up at least promote and demote operations.

-- Configure the primitive.
-Change the intervals if needed: crm(live)configure#primitivemy-rsc ocf:myCorp:myAppl \ op monitor interval=lx \ op monitor interval=61 role=Chief
+crm(live)configure#primitivemy-rsc ocf:myCorp:myAppl \ op monitor interval=lx \ op monitor interval=61 role=Chief -

 Apart from the possibility to configure your cluster resources, the crm tool likewise allows you to manage existing resources.
 The following subsections gives you an overview.